Gerald Wellesley, 7th Duke of Wellington: Family

-Wellesley was bisexual or homosexual, but married Dorothy Violet Ashton (30 July 1889 – 11 July 1956) on 30 April 1914.
-The marriage was unhappy and they separated in 1922 but never divorced.
-She was the daughter of Robert Ashton of Croughton, Cheshire (a second cousin of the 1st Baron Ashton of Hyde) heirs of a cotton manufacturing family and (Lucy) Cecilia Dunn-Gardner, later Countess of Scarbrough.
-Her stepfather from 1899 was Aldred Lumley, 10th Earl of Scarbrough.
-They had two children:
+On 30 April 1914, Wellesley married the wealthy heiress Dorothy Violet Ashton (30 July 1889 – 11 July 1956).
+The Ashtons were an affluent cotton mill owning family, and Dorothy's father, Robert Ashton of Croughton, Cheshire was a second cousin of Thomas Gair Ashton, 1st Baron Ashton of Hyde).
+Dorothy's mother was (Lucy) Cecilia Dunn-Gardner, who later became Countess of Scarbrough after marrying Aldred Lumley, 10th Earl of Scarbrough in 1899.
+Dorothy had inherited much of her father's wealth following the death of her only brother Robert C. N. Ashton in 1912.
+Wellesley and Dorothy had two children: